USN August 30, 1942

 USAAF Nov 12, 1942

-Bomber 1 was located on at the southeastern corner of Espiritu Santo on the Pallikulo Peninsula near Pallikulo village bordering Pallikulo Bay.
-Prewar, a coconut plantation was built at this location.
+Bomber 1 was located on the Pallikulo Peninsula near Pallikulo village bordering Pallikulo Bay at the southeastern corner of Espiritu Santo.
 Also known as "Bomber Field No. 1", "Pallikulo Field" or "Fighter 1".
 Later, Bomber 2 (Pekoa Field) was constructed nearby.

 Built by the U. S. Army with the longest runway on Espiritu Santo.
 By June 1, 1943 the single runway measured 6,200' x 150'.